Gurudayal19/ev101-scripts/L2 Understading electric vehicless/How do Li-ion batteries in BEVs work.md

 So until now, we learned about how motors work and how they are vital in propelling our automobile.
-Now let's have a look at what powers those motors - batteries.
+Now let's have a look at what powers those motors - **Batteries**.

 Yes, the same ones in your remote and your laptop.